KANTY01/mototrip/README.md

 Project is built using a variety of technologies and tools to ensure efficiency, performance, and scalability.
 Below is a list of the key components:

 1. **Front-End:**
-   - HTML, CSS, JavaScript: For structuring, styling, and client-side logic.
+   - HTML, CSS: For structuring, styling, and client-side logic.

 2. **Back-End:**
    - PHP: Primary server-side programming language.